The Projective Linear Supergroup and the SUSY-preserving automorphisms of ${\mathbf P}^{1|1}$

 In this paper we study the automorphisms of the projective superspace $\bP^{m|n}$ and its SUSY-preserving subsupergroup.
-We start by defining the projective linear supergroup $\rPGL_{m|n}$ as a quotient of the general linear supergroup $\rGL_{m|n}$, using the functor of points formalism, and then we show that this supergroup functor is indeed representable, that is, it is the functor of points of a superscheme.
+We start by defining the projective linear supergroup $\rPGL_{m|n}$, using the functor of points formalism, and then we show that this supergroup functor is indeed representable, that is, it is the functor of points of a superscheme.
 We achieve this by realizing $\rPGL_{m|n}$ as a closed subsupergroup scheme of $\rGL_{m^2+n^2|2mn}$, mimicking the ordinary procedure.

 In relating this supergroup scheme to the automorphism supergroup of $\bP^{m|n}$ we encounter a difficulty, not present in the ordinary setting, namely the fact that the Picard group of the projective superspace is not known in general and involves some difficulties.
 This is a consequence of the fact that the supergroup of automorphism of the projective superspace is larger than $\rPGL_{m|n}$ for $n>1$.
 Neverthless, going to the special case of $n=1$, we are able to give quite explicitly the projective linear supergroup and to prove it coincides with the automorphisms of the projective superspace.